iLib-js/ilib-loctool-webos-javascript/README.md

 # ilib-loctool-webos-javascript

 ilib-webos-loctool-javascript is a plugin for the loctool that allows it to read and localize javascript files.
-This plugins is optimized for webOS platform.
+This plugin is optimized for webOS platform.

 ### JavaScript FileType
 This plugin expects to be used [iLib](https://github.com/iLib-js/iLib) library directory or [Enact](https://enactjs.com/) framework to internationalize your JavaScript code.